mui/mui-x/docs/data/data-grid/editing/editing.md

 You can make a column editable by enabling the `editable` property in its [column definition](/x/api/data-grid/grid-col-def/).

 This lets the user edit any cell from the specified columns.
-For example, with the code snippet bellow, users can edit cells in the column 'name' but not in the column 'id'.
+For example, with the code snippet below, users can edit cells in the `name` column, but not in the `id` column.

 ```tsx
 <DataGrid columns={[{ field: 'id' }, { field: 'name', editable: true }]} />